The right angle to look at orthogonal sets: Introduction

-Two definable sets $X$ and $Y$ in some structure are said to be {\em orthogonal} if every definable subset of $X\times Y$ is a finite union of {\em rectangles}, i.e.\ of subsets of the forme $U\times V$ with $U\subseteq X$ and $V\subseteq Y$ definable.
-It easily follows that if $X$ and $Y$ are orthogonal groups, every definable subgroup of $X\times Y$ is of the form $U\times V$ with $U\le X$ and $V\le Y$ subgroups.
-However, the situation is considerably more complicated for a group $G$ definable, or more generally interpretable, in $X\cup Y$, as it need not be the sum of a group interpretable in $X$ and a group interpretable in $Y$.
+However, the situation is considerably more complicated for a group $G$ definable, or more generally interpretable, in $X\cup Y$, as it need not be a direct product of a group interpretable in $X$ and a group interpretable in $Y$.
 In fact, an example by Berarducci and Mamino \cite[Example 1.2]{BM} shows that $G$ need not have {\em any} subgroup interpretable in either $X$ or $Y$.
 However, they prove \cite[Theorem 7.1]{BM} that if $X$ is superstable of finite and definable Lascar rank, then any group $G$ interpretable in $X\cup Y$ has a normal subgroup $N$ interpretable in $X$, such that $G/N$ is interpretable in $Y$.

 In this paper we shall generalize their result to the case where $X$ is merely simple.
-In this context, definability has to be replaced by type-definability, as even for a definable group the tools of simplicty theory in general only yield type-definable subgroups.
+In this context, definability has to be replaced by type-definability, as even for a definable group the tools of simplicity theory in general only yield type-definable subgroups.
 In fact, we even have to study {\em hyperdefinable} groups, since the quotient $G/N$, for $N$ type-definable, will be of that form.
 We therefore put ourselves in the hyperdefinable context and assume right from the start that our orthogonal sets $X$ and $Y$ are merely hyperdefinable.
 To this end, we shall include a quick development of hyperdefinability in section \ref{sec1}, and of local simplicity theory for hyperdefinable sets in section \ref{sec4}.
+Moreover, the general theory only yields $N$ unique up to commensurability.
+Since there is {\em a priori} no simple hyperdefinable set containing all conjugates of $N$, we cannot use the usual locally connected component from simplicity theory \cite[Definition 4.5.15]{wa00}.
+We therefore show a completely general version of Schlichting's Theorem for a hyperdefinable family of commensurable subgroups in section \ref{secfive}.
 Note that we do recover the theorem by Berarducci and Mamino even for general supersimple (and definable) $X$ (Corollary \ref{BM}).

 Another problem is that of parameters.
 The usual hypothesis would be that of {\em stable embedding}, i.e.\ that every hyperdefinable subset of $X$ is hyperdefinable with parameters in $X$.
 We shall circumvent this issue by only ever considering parameters from $X\cup Y$, as orthogonality automatically yields stable embeddedness of $X$ and of $Y$ in $X\cup Y$.